junxit/us-congress-bills-111/bill.md

   >   - **(iv)** to land any such fin that is not naturally attached to the corresponding carcass, or to land any shark carcass without such fins naturally attached;

 - **(2)** by striking the matter following subparagraph (R) and inserting the following:
+  > For purposes of subparagraph (P), there shall be a rebuttable presumption that if any shark fin (including the tail) is found aboard a vessel, other than a fishing vessel, without being naturally attached to the corresponding carcass, such fin was transferred in violation of subparagraph (P)(iii) and that if, after landing, the total weight of shark fins (including the tail) landed from any vessel exceeds five percent of the total weight of shark carcasses landed, such fins were taken, held, or landed in violation of subparagraph (P).